Neats29/neats29.github.io/source/_posts/figuring-life-out-p2.md

 This is the second part of a series on figuring out what to do with your life.
 If you’d like to read part 1 of the series, you can read it [here](/figuring-life-out-p1).
 This part is a curation of my favourite resources on understanding how the world works in the context of work and success, from the perspective of those who have deeply reflected on it.

-But if there is only one thing to take away from this post is that, figuring out what to do with your life is a *journey* not a destination.
+But if there is only one thing to take away from this post, it it that figuring out what to do with your life is a *journey* not a destination.
 Everyone will experience doubt about whether they are on the right path or not; many times over.
 As new industries emerge, we all have to reinvent ourselves more than once.
 And managing one’s own career becomes a job in itself.
 The resources laid out here and in the last post, serve as tools to a) view things from a different standpoint and b) implement some sort of a system that feels natural to you.

 <!-- Personally, the system that has work best for me is: -->
 <!--